Codex xcix

 1000 Bornes, Dujardin, France, 1960

-By the early 1960s Dujardin began licensing the game, first in Europe and North America,4 and eventually pretty much everywhere, and each of these licensees updated the design every few years.
-The result was (or is) literally hundreds of different editions of the game.
-It has been estimated that over 10 million copies of the game have been sold worldwide and it has been chosen by Games Magazine for their Hall of Fame.
+Eventually Dujardin began licensing the game to other companies and the result was (or is) literally hundreds of different editions of the game.
+Over the last 50+ years it has been estimated that over 10 million copies have been sold worldwide and is one of only 25 games chosen by Games Magazine for their Hall of Fame.

 1000 Kilometer, 1962, click for larger image